July 7, 2020

 3. Continue to cook for about 15 minutes so that the meat is browned.

 4. Add the wine and bring it to a boil.
-Allow it to bubble for a few minutes to allow the alcohol to evaporate a little.
+Allow it to bubble for a few minutes to allow the alcohol to evaporate.

-5. Stir in a bit of water so that the meat doesn’t stick to the pan.
+5. Stir in a bit of water if necessary so that the meat doesn’t stick to the pan.

 6. Add in the tomato paste, and continue to stir.
 Then dilute the mixture with a few tablespoons of water to create a sauce-like consistency.